 Takeda is committed to improving health for people worldwide through innovation in medicine.
 We recognize the important contributions of valuable insight, expertise and feedback that health care professionals (HCPs) provide to us in support of this mission.

-The Patient Protection and Affordable Care Act Section 6002, commonly known as the Sunshine Act, requires that applicable manufacturers, like Takeda, track “transfers of value” provided to actively-licensed U.S. HCPs and teaching hospitals (“Covered Recipients”) and submit an annual report by March 31, 2016, covering transfers of value between January 1, 2015 and December 31, 2015.
+The Patient Protection and Affordable Care Act Section 6002, commonly known as the Sunshine Act, requires that applicable manufacturers, like Takeda, track “transfers of value” provided to actively-licensed U.S. HCPs and teaching hospitals (“Covered Recipients”) and submit an annual report by March 31 each year, covering transfers of value between January 1 and December 31of the prior year..

 In our experience it is helpful for HCPs to understand that there are two predominant reporting submission areas for transfers of value under the Sunshine Act: General Payments and Research.
 Takeda will report transfers of value into these areas based on the type of interaction conducted with HCPs.
 It is further helpful to understand that transfers of value with HCPs that do not meet the Sunshine Act definition of Research will be submitted as General Payments.
 We have found that a clear understanding of this delineation between Research and General Payments is very helpful to HCPs.